bradfox2/generated_activities/readme.md

-Predict unique but dependent categorical fields arranged as groups, issued in an sequence of arbitrary length.
-Sequence and all elements therein is dependent on some static information provided once at start of sequence, similar to an image captioning problem.
+Predict unique but dependent categorical fields arranged as groups, issued in a sequence of arbitrary length.
+Sequence and all elements therein are dependent on some static information provided once at start of sequence, similar to an image captioning problem.

  Example data is 4 batches of bptt 2, minibatch size 2,  3 categories
 ``` python